-2.12.
+2.13.
 Control with brake function

-2.12.1.
+2.13.1.
 Selection of Brake Resistor

-In certain applications, such as in tunnels or underground railway station ventilation systems, it is desirable to bring the motor to a stop more rapidly than can be achieved through controlling via ramp-down or free-wheeling.
+In certain applications, for instance, in centrifuges, it is desirable to bring the motor to a stop more rapidly than can be achieved through controlling via ramp-down or by free-wheeling.
 In such applications, dynamic braking with a braking resistor may be utilized.
 Using a braking resistor ensures that the energy is absorbed in the resistor and not in the adjustable frequency drive.